 A translation of this article in Spanish is available to download here.

-You can find out more about the Play in Health team here.
+To find out more about Paulina’s work as part of the Play in Health team, please click here.